 Boy’s Recovery Center

 The Recovery Center offers teen boys a road to recovery from substance use disorders.
 The program provides treatment within a structured day program that supports the development of healthy life skills.
-Treatment is a structured day program that includes an in-house school that focuses on getting the youth to grade level, or completing a General Education Diploma, as appropriate.
+Treatment is a structured day program that includes an in-house school that focuses on getting the youth to grade level or completing a General Education Diploma, as appropriate.

 Families Programs and Case Management

 Meridian also offers trauma-informed care through our Families in Transition and our Family Intervention programs to provide support and treatment for families involved in the child protection system.
-Children’s Case Management is available to children with serious mental illness whose needs include coordination of both health and social services.
+Children’s Case Management is available to children with serious mental illnesses whose needs include coordination of both health and social services.